VinayBhalerao/calc-rest/README.md

 Calculator API implemented in REST
 ==============

 This is a sample api based on the prototype by Jesper Joergensen.
-This has been modified to run on heroku and use it as a calculator webservice
+This has been modified to run on heroku and use it as a calculator rest webservice

 Deployment
 ----------